Antitrust Litigation and Counseling

 - Defense of amino acid manufacturer in a consolidated multidistrict class action litigation alleging that defendants conspired to fix the prices for methionine-based products in the United States and internationally.
 In re Methionine Antitrust Litigation, MDL 1311

-Paul represents and advises companies in financial services, manufacturing, pharmaceuticals, media, solar, and other industries on commercial issues.
-He has won defense verdicts before juries in state and federal court, guided clients in responding to subpoenas from the U.S. Department of Justice and Federal Trade Commission, and handled post-trial motions in challenging cases.
-When a client retained Paul during the punitive damages phase of a case after the jury returned a $7.5 million verdict, Paul obtained a jury award of just 1.3% of the total.
-The trial court then granted his new trial motion, which was affirmed on appeal, thereby wiping out the verdict in its entirety.
+Paul represents and advises companies in financial services, manufacturing, pharmaceuticals, media, solar and other industries on a broad range of issues, including antitrust, unfair competition, RICO and theft of trade secrets.
+He has won plaintiff and defense verdicts before juries in state and federal court, and guided clients in responding to subpoenas from the U.S. Department of Justice and Federal Trade Commission.
+Paul has been brought into handle the punitive damages phase of trial and post-trial motions in challenging cases.

-- Defense verdict in a distributor termination case tried in Silicon Valley where the plaintiff asserted tens of millions of dollars in compensatory damages and punitive damages against a Fortune 500 company
+- Defense verdict in a distributor termination case tried in Silicon Valley against a Fortune 500 company

 - Successfully defended manufacturer against claims by competitor for theft of trade secrets following hiring of competitor’s former employee